abdul-rafeh/abdul-rafeh/README.md

 ## Hi, I’m Abdul Rafeh 👋
-Software Engineer with industry experience building full-stack products, now focused on backend systems, data, and applied AI through graduate-level coursework and projects.
+Software Engineer, based in New York, with industry experience building full-stack products, now focused on backend systems, data, and applied AI through graduate-level coursework and projects.

 ---